 My passion lies in seeing women step up and own who they are with confidence, conviction and grace.
 Which is why I’m not afraid to share my story.
 When I was younger my whanau would use the expression 'history repeating itself' as a way to describe a woman in an abusive relationship.
 I started Prepair NZ to change the cycle, to create a history that is worth repeating itself.

 I speak for the women before me who were silenced and those yet to come.

 There’s a long line of silenced women behind me in my ancestry.
 It wasn’t always safe to speak up about abuse.
 It wasn’t always accepted to stand in your power as a woman.
-Before I speak in front of an audience, I visualise bringing all those women out on stage to stand beside me.
+Before I speak in front of an audience, I visualise bringing my ancestors out on stage to stand beside me.
 I speak for them.
-That’s why I can be composed - I’m carrying the weight of my tupuna, speaking for the voices of the silenced and being brave for those who didn’t get the same opportunity to stand against abuse.
+I work for them.
+That’s why I can be composed - I’m carrying the weight of my tupuna.

 When I speak, I know that fifty years from now, another sister will not have to dry her tears wondering where in history she lost her voice.
 And that, is the very reason Prepair exists.